 - Support through monthly Zoom calls

 Does it Work?

 WEEL is a confidential program.
 I and other members of the program will not share the names of participants (although they can self-identify).
-But 100% of women in the program say it has a positive effect on their ministry and future leadership.
+In a post-cohort survey, 100% of women in the program say it has a positive effect on their ministry and future leadership.

-Our first cohort was women who were willing to consider a nomination for bishop within 3 years.
-Equal numbers of white women and black/women of color were asked, but only white women were willing to participate.
+Our first cohort consisted of women who were willing to consider a nomination for bishop within 3 years.
+Equal numbers of white women and black/women of color were asked, but only white women chose to participate.
 Our second cohort was specifically all black women.
-And our third cohort was a mixture of women ready soon and women discerning for many years down the road, and included both white and women of color.
+Our third cohort was a mixture of women ready soon and women discerning for many years down the road, and included both white and women of color, straight and LGBTQ.

-WEEL is not the only change that happened between 2015 and 2020, but during that time the percentage of women bishop moved from 9% to 23%, an astounding shift.
-The number of Women of Color bishops went from 2 to 8 in that same time frame.
+WEEL is not the only change that happened between 2015 and 2020, but during that time the percentage of women bishop moved from 9% to 23%.
+An astounding shift.
+The number of Black women bishops went from 2 to 8 in that same time frame.